IMMERSIVE. INDULGENT. UNEXPECTED.

 Coal River Valley

 The Coal River Valley, just 20 minutes’ drive from Hobart, is another good option for a scenic country drive, offering plenty of places to enjoy wine tastings and local produce.
-Coal River Farm is a lively restaurant and working farm where you can pick your own berries and watch cheese and chocolate being made by hand.
+At Coal River Farm you can watch cheese and chocolate being made by hand.
+The creamy blue cheese won Gold at the recent 2020 Australian Dairy Awards.
 Suppliers of cherries, flowers, honey and walnuts line the road as you wind through the valley to the historic village of Richmond.

 Follow the River Derwent downstream for 40 minutes until you reach New Norfolk in the Derwent Valley.
 This is the gateway to the Western Wilds, a journey through the human stories and wilderness landscapes of western Tasmania.
 The charming town of New Norfolk seamlessly blends old with new.
-Browse its antique shops, then enjoy lunch at the Agrarian Kitchen Eatery, a serene dining room in a former asylum, acclaimed for its inventive use of local seasonal produce.
+Browse its antique shops, then enjoy a takeaway picnic lunch from the Agrarian Kitchen Eatery (weekends only), acclaimed for its inventive use of local seasonal produce.
 Further afield is Mount Field National Park; follow its Tall Trees Walk through a forest of giant swamp gums, the world’s tallest flowering plant.

 Share this article